Wet Brining—The Juicy Secret Meat Marinades Wish They Had

 Fresh: An un-injected, fresh turkey is a prime candidate for brining.
 This allows full control over flavor.

-Kosher: Kosher turkeys are heavily salted as part of the koshering process.
+Kosher: Kosher turkeys are heavily salted during the koshering process.
 Avoid brining a kosher turkey.

 Self-Basted: These turkeys are injected with a salt solution and broth.
 Don’t brine these turkeys.